league-of-legends-devs/league-tooltips/README.md

 ### Beta :
 - [ ] Get the latest ddragon images (not with a static patch in the URL)
-- [ ] Cache the templates and the datas
 - [ ] Loading gif
 - [ ] Refractor